Bloomberg tablets

 The Bloomberg tablets are a collection of 405 preserved wooden tablets that were found at the site of the Bloomberg building in the financial district of London.
 Excavations of the site took place between 2010 and 2013, after which the current Bloomberg building was constructed on the site of the archaeological dig.

 The tablets are the earliest written documents found in Britain, dating from 50 to 80 AD in the early Roman period.
-Notably, these tablets predate the Vindolanda tablets, which were previously the earliest writing examples found in Britain, dating to 100 AD or later.
+These tablets predate the Vindolanda tablets, which were previously the earliest writing examples found in Britain, dating to 100 AD or later.

 Discovery

 The Bloomberg site consists of three acres in what was the Roman city of Londinium.
 The archaeological site had previously yielded a 3rd-century Temple of Mithras, which was partially excavated in the 1950s, but this effort was incomplete, and Bucklersbury House, a 14-storey modernist office block, was built atop the site in 1953.
 However, the demolition of the Bucklersbury building in 2010 gave archaeologists a chance to reopen the dig.
 Between 2010 and 2013, a multitude of artefacts were discovered at the site, including the Bloomberg tablets, discovered buried 40 feet underground.

 The Bloomberg tablets were an unexpected find, as organic material such as wood and leather tends to rot away and disintegrate with time.
 The tablets were preserved by the thick, wet mud generated by the underground river Walbrook, which limited the exposure of the tablets to oxygen.
 Though there was limited exposure to oxygen, the tablets were originally found in a waterlogged condition.
 They were then cleaned under running water with a soft brush so as to not damage the tablets and preserve the contents.